-Harlem’s Vera Francis was married twice, a mother of two, and a beautiful talented woman in the 1950’s.
+Harlem’s Vera Francis, Boston-born beauty, was married twice, a mother of two, and a talented woman in the 1950’s.

-Some thought she was Jamaican and others that she was Indian, she seem to be everywhere as a model, dancer and actress, yet it was a career of highs and lows.
+Some thought she was Jamaican and others that she was Indian, she seems to be everywhere as a model, dancer, and actress, yet it was a career of highs and lows.

 A brief article in the September 25, 1952 issue of Jet magazine profiling the young starlet read: